 Financial Aid is available to those interested in applying for the Storytelling for the Digital Age program at Westervelt College.

-Bursaries in the amount of $10,000 are available to financially disadvantaged persons from traditionally underrepresented groups in the industry (Black, Indigenous, people of colour, women, youth, LGBTQ2+, and individuals with disabilities).
+We have bursaries in the amount of $10,000 available for this program for financially disadvantaged persons from traditionally underrepresented groups in the industry (Black, Indigenous, people of colour, women, youth, LGBTQ2+, and individuals with disabilities).
 If you reside in Windsor-Essex, Chatham-Kent, or Sarnia-Lambton, you may qualify.
-To learn more, visit Westervelt.ca.
+To learn more, email us at email@example.com.

 Different learning experiences.